OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 #### Python & associated libraries

-Python - version 3.6 (you should specify version number in the yaml file) numpy  - (a python package for doing fast mathematical calculations and manipulations) pandas - (a python package for making/using dataframes) matplotlib - (a python package for plotting) seaborn -  (a much prettier python package for plotting) scipy - (a collection of python packages for data analysis, includes ipython, pandas etc) spyder - an interactive development environment (IDE) for python similar to Rstudio ruffus - a python pipelining program that we will use to write pipelines cgatcore - a library from cgat to make pipelines usable with a computer cluster pysam - a python package for working with bam/sam alignment files pybedtools - a python wrapper for bedtools meaning you can use bedtools functionality in python scripts drmaa - for the management of submitting jobs to the cluster ggplot  - python version of ggplot jupyter - interactive notebooks for python
+        - Python - version 3.6 (you should specify version number in the yaml file)
+        - numpy  - (a python package for doing fast mathematical calculations and manipulations)
+        - pandas - (a python package for making/using dataframes)
+        - matplotlib - (a python package for plotting)
+        - seaborn -  (a much prettier python package for plotting)
+        - scipy - (a collection of python packages for data analysis, includes ipython, pandas etc)
+        - spyder - an interactive development environment (IDE) for python similar to Rstudio
+        - ruffus - a python pipelining program that we will use to write pipelines
+        - cgatcore - a library from cgat to make pipelines usable with a computer cluster
+        - pysam - a python package for working with bam/sam alignment files
+        - pybedtools - a python wrapper for bedtools meaning you can use bedtools functionality in python scripts
+        - drmaa - for the management of submitting jobs to the cluster
+        - ggplot  - python version of ggplot
+        - jupyter - interactive notebooks for python

 #### bioinformatics software

-fastqc - QC of fastq raw sequence files multiqc - collects summary statistics from other bioinformatic programs hisat2 - super quick read aligner (mapper) for spliced sequencing reads bowtie2 - slower read aligner for unspliced sequencing reads samtools - manipulate bam/sam alignment files picard - QC of alignment files subread - counting of reads in features
+        - fastqc - QC of fastq raw sequence files
+        - multiqc - collects summary statistics from other bioinfor- matic programs
+        - hisat2 - super quick read aligner (mapper) for spliced sequencing reads
+        - bowtie2 - slower read aligner for unspliced sequencing reads
+        - samtools - manipulate bam/sam alignment files
+        - picard - QC of alignment files
+        - subread - counting of reads in features

 #### R & associated packages - you might have to search some of these in conda or on the bioconda website (google it) to get the correct conda package names.

-R  - note that r is called `r-base` in conda - search it and check you can find it rstudio - IDE for R tidyverse library - family of r packages that have usefull data processing functionality deseq2 - r bioconductor statistical package for differential expression edger - r bioconductor statistical package for differential expression seurat - r Cran package for single cell analysis goseq - r bioconductor package for gene ontology analysis gsea - r package for gene set enrichment analysis
+        - R  - note that r is called `r-base` in conda - search it and check you can find it
+        - rstudio - IDE for R
+        - tidyverse library - family of r packages that have usefull data processing functionality
+        - deseq2 - r bioconductor statistical package for differential expression
+        - edger - r bioconductor statistical package for differential expression
+        - seurat - r Cran package for single cell analysis
+        - goseq - r bioconductor package for gene ontology analysis
+        - gsea - r package for gene set enrichment analysis
-You can use the macs2-env-copy2.yml as a template.
-Note that you do not have to specify the versions of all the software packages - if you leave them blank then conda will work this out for you.
+        - You can use the macs2-env-copy2.yml as a template.
+Note that you do not have to specify the versions of all the software - packages - if you leave them blank then conda will work this out for you.

 **1)In the obds/week1/ directory there should be a file called `obds_env_full.yml` copy this to your conda directory and use this file to create a new conda enviroment**